Indiana Overtime Laws

 Overtime Pay for More Than Eight Hours in a Day

 Federal and state overtime laws only require overtime pay when an employee works more than 40 hours in a work week.
-There is no state or federal law requiring overtime for hours worked in beyond eight-hours a day.
+There is no state or federal law requiring overtime for hours worked beyond eight hours a day.
 Some collective bargaining agreements or contracts provide for more benefits than required by law.
-Similarly, there are no laws requiring pay for working on holidays, at night, or on weekends.
+Similarly, there are no laws requiring overtime pay for working on holidays, at night, or on weekends.

 Indiana employers can set work hours to fit their needs, including requiring an employee to work longer or later hours.
 In general, there are no laws that set how much notice must be given to the employee or how many hours an employee may work in one shift.
 It's important to note that some industries, such as transportation and trucking, may have different safety rules that require limits on hours worked during a given period of time.